Adaptive Neyman Allocation: Conclusions

-Second, we have used the proxy mean squared error as the primary objective, instead of using the mean squared error.
-Since the proxy mean squared error is often not equal to the mean squared error, the confidence intervals derived based on the proxy mean squared error may suffer from coverage issues.
-In the simulations literature \citep{asmussen2007stochastic, glasserman2004monte, ross2013simulation}, the bias in the estimated confidence intervals could be fixed if the outcomes are assumed to come from known parametric distribution families.
-Yet there is no general method that corrects for such a bias.
-Alternatively, we could borrow ideas from \citet{perchet2016batched} and \citet{zhang2020inference} to discard earlier stage data and then conduct adaptive Neyman allocation in each new stage to overcome the coverage issue.
-But since data from earlier stages are discarded, we no longer utilize all the data to estimate the confidence intervals.
+Second, we have used the proxy mean squared error as the primary objective, instead of using the variance of the estimator $\widehat{\tau}$.
+Since there is a gap between the proxy mean squared error and the variance, the confidence intervals derived based on the proxy mean squared error may suffer from undercoverage issues when the sample size is small.
+In the simulations literature \citep{asmussen2007stochastic, glasserman2004monte, ross2013simulation}, this gap could be estimated if the outcomes are assumed to come from known parametric distribution families.
+Yet there is no general method that estimates such a gap, not even the magnitude of such a gap when the sample size is small.
+We leave this as a future research direction.

+Third, we have shown both high probability guarantees (Theorems~\ref{thm:2StageANA} and~\ref{thm:MStageANA}) and in expectation guarantees (Corollaries~\ref{coro:2StageANA} and~\ref{coro:MStageANA}) in this paper.
+However, with a small probability, the estimation error can still be very large.
+This is usually referred to as the ``tail risk'' of an adaptive algorithm, which we do not discuss in this paper.
+We refer to \citet{fan2024fragility, kalvit2021closer} for more details, and leave this as a future research direction.